haydenwalker980/Weatherscan/README.md

 ## Running locally
 1. Create OpenWeatherMaps (https://openweathermap.org/api) and Mapbox (https://mapbox.com) API keys.
 2. Go to `webroot/js/groupull.js`, search for and replace `putapikeyhere` with your OpenWeatherMaps API key.
-3. Go to 'webroot/js/location.js', search for and replace 'putapikeyhere' with your OpenWeatherMapsApi key.
+3. Go to `webroot/js/location.js`, search for and replace `putapikeyhere` with your OpenWeatherMapsApi key.
 4. Go to `webroot/js/radar.js`, search for and replace `putapikeyhere` with your Mapbox API key.
 5. Download & Install [node.js LTS](https://nodejs.org/en/)
 6. In terminal, run `npm install --production` in the root folder of this project.
 This will install any dependencies.